Falling In Love This Fall

 As anyone who ever hefted a September Vogue knows, fall fashion is serious fashion.
 “With fall clothes, you still see the form — you’re not cloaked and covered up the way you are in winter — but you’re not showing everything either, and that sends the message of ‘take me seriously,’” says Debbie Mandel, a Long Island, NY relationship specialist and author of Turn on Your Inner Light: Fitness for Body, Mind and Soul.

 A woman in more covered-up fall clothes may also appear to be mate material “for a good Darwinian reason,” according to Dr. Fisher.
-“When a man is looking for a long-term relationship, he’s not as interested in the girl in the very short dress and scoop neckline, because he’d have to do a lot of what we call ‘mate guarding’ from all the ‘mate poachers.’”
-In other words, your partner won’t have to work so hard keeping you to himself when you’re wearing boots, jeans and a sweater.
+In other words, your partner won’t have to work so hard keeping you from being flirted with by potential mate poachers when you’re wearing boots, jeans and a sweater.

 Celebration of love

 Well, what about the pressure?
 Fall heralds the start of the holidays, and nobody wants to spend that time alone.
 “Christmas is the most profound festival in the Western world, I think, but there were midwinter festivals throughout the last 10,000 years of our agriculture heritage,” Dr. Fisher points out.
-“It’s the one that we all share—and it’s a time of family, of making connections.
+“It’s the one that we all share—and it’s a time of getting to know your date’s family, and of making new connections.
 It’s not a time of short-term attachments but of building the real, solid relationships that the brain seeks.”

 Take the next step